briandrum/codes.forchagrin.com/_chapters/chapter-1340-maintenance-of-structures-and-premises.md

-5. _(e)_ Except as otherwise provided in this section, the Building Inspector shall give written notice informing the owner, agent, or person in control, mortgagee of record and lien holders of record of the Village’s intention to demolish and remove the unsafe building or structure at least thirty (30) days before the intended action by the Village.
+5. _(e)_ Except as otherwise provided in this section, the Building Inspector shall give written notice informing the owner, agent, or person in control, mortgagee of record and lien holders of record of the Village's intention to demolish and remove the unsafe building or structure at least thirty (30) days before the intended action by the Village.
 The notice may be effective concurrently with the violation notice.